awillats/brian_delayed_gaussian/README.md

 ---
 # Adam's current development priorities

+- [ ] cleanup setting values for sigma
+  - set from array?
+  - record this in param_str

 - [ ] debug multiple input synapses to same current

-- [ ] add nicer cross-correlation annotation
+- [ ] add easy interchange between gaussian and spiking LIF

 - [~] partition plotting-related and cross-correlation code from delay-buffer-related code
   - [ ] update script directory
   - [ ] perhaps have separate branches?

-- [ ] cleanup setting values for sigma
-  - "sigma" is an internal variable of group "neurongroup_1", but also exists in the run namespace with the value 1.
-The internal variable will be used.

 - [ ] clean up indexing convention
+  - (excess transposes in ring_buffers)

 - [ ] implement, demonstrate "rolling index"
 ---

 # Components of a solution
 1. Extract current state of network (ideally as a column)
 1. store current value in history buffer